georged/code-connectors/aggregate/README.md

 What do you need?

-* Audactity to use command line
+* Audacity to use command line
 * [Microsoft Power Platform CLI](https://learn.microsoft.com/power-platform/developer/cli/introduction)

 #### Steps